 To use the

-access_token you must include it with your request using (in order of preference) a bearer authentication header, a form encoded parameter in the body,
+access_token you must include it with your request using a bearer authentication header.
+If you cannot set the

 expires_in field.
 After that time passes you will need to refresh your token, which is covered in the final step of this walkthrough.

-Here is a requests_oauthlib example, using the same
+Here is a requests_oauthlib example of fetching a token using the same

 OAuth2Session that was set up previously: